equinor/sara/README.md

 # Storage and Analysis of Robot Acquired plant data

-_Note: This repository was previously named Inspection Data Analyzer (IDA).
-Work is in progress on renaming it to SARA (Storage and Analysis of Robot Acquired plant data)_

 SARA (Storage and Analysis of Robot Acquired plant data) is a web service that facilitates the processing of incoming plant data from autonomous robots.
 Various workflows will be triggered to analyse the plant data, based on metadata provided.
 The workflows themselves